learn-co-curriculum/hs-js-arrays-mini-lab/README.md

 ## Need some help?
 Check out this [resource](http://javascript.info/tutorial/array).

-<a href='https://learn.co/lessons/hs-js-arrays-mini-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-js-arrays-mini-lab' title='Know Your Four Letter Countries'>Know Your Four Letter Countries</a> on Learn.co and start learning to code for free.</p>